divasgt/DevForge-backend/README.md

 # DevForge — Backend

-> A RESTful API for a developer networking platform — think Tinder, but for finding dev collaborators, co-founders, and project buddies.
+> A RESTful API for a developer networking platform — like a swipe-based discovery app, but for finding dev collaborators, co-founders, and project buddies.

 Built with **Node.js, Express 5, MongoDB (Mongoose 9), and JWT authentication.**